 - Review the investigation report, which is included in the case file.

 - Develop a list of evidence that helps to prove your version of events.
-Provide copies of this evidence to the Office of Student Conduct by the submission deadline.
+Provide this list and copies of your evidence to the Office of Student Conduct by the submission deadline.

-- Prepare a narrative statement.
+- If you plan to make a statement in your defense, prepare a narrative.
 This is a full, detailed description of the incident in question and your version of events.
 You will introduce your evidence and witnesses when you present your narrative.

 - Anticipate what the opposing party might say and prepare questions for them that will bring out information supporting your case.